mikeleikele/TransportScenariosGeneration/README.md

 # Script Usage

-This repository contains a script for running Traffic Scenarios Generation experiments with various configurations.
+This repository contains a script for running Traffic Scenarios Generation experiments with several configurations.
 Below are the command-line arguments and their descriptions.

 ## Command-Line Arguments